|

 Island, Pulau Hantu, Pulau Semakau, Pulau Salu, Tuas.

-Unlike its reptile namesake the Chameleon, this snail can't change
+and regularly spaced.
+Unlike its reptile namesake the Chameleon,

-the colour of its shell.
-But different individual snails on the shore
+this snail can't change the colour of its shell.
+But different individual

-may each have different shell colours and patterns, including some
+snails on the shore may each have different shell colours and patterns,

-bright colours such as orange.
-The living animal has fine black stripes
+including some bright colours such as orange.

-and long thin tentacles.
+bands on the foot and long thin black tentacles.

 Sometimes confused with other